DeepSportradar/instance-segmentation-challenge/README.md

 The provided annotations are first split in a *trainval* set (246 images) and a *test* set (64 images), each containing images taken from different arenas.
 We further split the *trainval* set in the *train* (211 images) and *val* (35 images) sets in a deterministic manner.

 The *test* split should be used to communicate about your model performance publicly, and your model should never see it during training, except maybe for a final submission on the challenge.
-An **unannotated** set of images, the *challenge* set will be provided later to establish the true challenge leaderboards.
+An **unannotated** set of images, the *challenge* set is provided to establish the true challenge leaderboards.

 To make the splits as convenient as possible to use, each of *train*, *val*, *test*, *trainval* and *trainvaltest* sets have their own JSON.
 It could for instance be useful to train the very final model on *trainvaltest* for it to have seen as much data as possible before inference on the *challenge* images.